 Some of you might have noticed a little dip in our productivity of late, which I can only attribute to ‘anime fatigue’.
 Not something you’d expect from an anime blogger, I know, but bear with me.
 Trying to balance being a fan while also being a journalist or commentator, looking at the medium critically and putting it in historical, social and cultural context can be tough.
 I’ll sometimes shirk my latest review in favour of another series so I can switch off ‘review mode’ and just enjoy some simulcasts, or finish off the last few episodes on my to-watch list.

-I doubt I’m unique in experiencing this fatigue, and I’d love to read about your own experiences, so feel free to comment below.
-If enough of you answer, we’ll even put a response piece of our dear readers’ thoughts together.
+I’m sure I’m not unique in experiencing this fatigue, and I’d love to read about your own experiences, so feel free to comment below.
+In fact, we’ve already taken some brilliant bits of advice from our readers and fashioned them into a response piece you can read right here, right now!